 Who is the target audience?

 The game was designed specifically for secondary school students in various nations who are involved in the English Access Micro-scholarship Program.
-This is one of the State Department’s outreach efforts to provide English language skills to talented 13-20 year-olds from economically disadvantaged sectors of the world through after school classes.
+This is one of the State Department’s outreach efforts to provide English language skills to talented 13-20 year-olds from economically disadvantaged sectors of the world through after-school classes.
 The purpose is to provide an opportunity for participants to improve their English skills to increase their chances of better employment and/or entrance into post-secondary schools.
 For example, Access participants may compete for, and participate in, future exchanges and study in the United States.

 How will one know if users improved their English language ability and/or learned about American culture by using the game?

 In the Trace Effects’ teacher manual, teachers are encouraged to assess students before and after so many hours of playtime (pretest/posttest).
 There are numerous extension activities in the teacher’s manual to assess learning (alternative assessments).
 For example, the student worksheets associated with each chapter allow teachers to monitor student learning.
 Students can monitor their own learning through the passive game feedback of points, redirects, and level achievement (self-regulation).
 Students share their progress on an electronic log with their teacher.
-There are competitions held worldwide for the record of highest scorer.
+There are competitions held worldwide for the record of the highest scorer.
 Stakeholders reported that educators could conduct action research to compare a control group that does not play the game with that of the treatment group that does.
 Another idea is using think-alouds for qualitative research—taking notes on what students report on while playing the game (phenomenology).

 How can I access this game for my students?